phukon/console-animations/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/your-username/console-animations).
+If you have any ideas, bug reports, or feature requests, please open an issue on the GitHub repository

 ## License